Demographics of Vietnam: Languages

 Vietnamese is the national language.
 It belongs to the Austroasiatic language family, which also includes languages such as Khmer and Mon.
-Vietnamese was spoken by 85–90 million people in Vietnam at the 1999 census.
-In the early 21st century, around another four million Vietnamese speakers are found outside of Vietnam, mostly refugees from the Vietnam-American War.
-Thus Vietnamese is the most spoken language of the Austroasiatic family, being spoken by three times more people than the second most spoken language of the family, Khmer.
-Both languages, however, are extremely different: Vietnamese is a tonal, monosyllabic language while Khmer has remained non-tonal.
-Vietnamese was heavily influenced by Chinese, with up to around 50–70% words having Chinese origins, whilst Khmer was heavily influenced by Sanskrit and Pali, uses an abugida writing system, and has a great part of its vocabulary originating from Indian languages.
-Since the early 20th century, the Vietnamese have used a Romanized script introduced by the French, developed by Jesuit missionaries led by Alexandre de Rhodes and later on, refined by Vietnamese scholars to produce what is now known as the Vietnamese alphabet.
+Vietnamese was spoken by 85–90 million people in Vietnam based on the 1999 census.
+Vietnamese is a tonal, monosyllabic language.
+Vietnamese was influenced by Chinese, with up to around 50–70% words having Chinese origins.
+Since the 20th century, the Vietnamese have used a Romanized script introduced by the French, developed by Jesuit missionaries led by Alexandre de Rhodes and later on, refined by Vietnamese scholars to produce what is later known as the Vietnamese alphabet.

 Religion

 According to the 2019 Census, the religious demographics of Vietnam are as follows: